 In the field, you can find freelance work within your social connections or find direct clients by targeting businesses, main contractors, and subcontractors.
 You can directly approach them at their offices or by email for possible work opportunities.

 Another way is online freelance platforms, these days many freelancing platforms like Fiver, Upwork, Guru, freelancer, and many others are providing an online freelance platform where you can offer your freelance services.
 Once you are registered on these platforms, you can just log in and start finding freelance work.

-You can find many freelancing task requirements and freelance works on these platforms.
+You can find many freelancing task requirements and freelance work on these platforms.
 You can offer your freelance services in many categories available to choose from.

 Benefits of being a Freelancer

-Freelancing provides a lot of flexibility and control to an individual on his life and daily schedule.
+Freelancing provides a lot of flexibility and control to an individual in his life and daily schedule.

-Most freelancers choose their own working hours, the choice of selecting the work that they do, the clients they work with, and may even be able to work remotely.
+Most freelancers choose their own working hours, the choice of selecting work that they do, and the clients they work with, and may even be able to work remotely.